 ‘Legend Of The Blue Sea’ Episode 18: Is This The End For Joon Jae And Shim Cheong?
-[SPOILERS]
+[Spoilers]

 It is possible that in The Legend Of The Blue Sea Episode 18, Shim Cheong will finally realize that the only way to prevent Joon Jae from dying and remain alive herself is to keep her distance by returning to the sea.

-Either way, clues pointing to these twists in The Legend Of The Blue Sea finale lead to the on-screen couple ending their relationship—that is, if they wanted to live.
+Either way, clues pointing to these twists in The Legend Of The Blue Sea finale lead to the on-screen couple ending their relationship—that is, if they want to live.

 Before these Legend Of The Blue Sea Episode 18 spoilers emerged, the Inquisitr already pointed out this possibility, citing the complications that the on-screen couple would face.